Routing

 // /hello/page-12

-URL generator tries to keep the URL as short as possible, so what can be omitted is omitted.
-Therefore, for example, a route index[.html] generates a path /index.
-You can reverse this behavior by writing an exclamation mark after the left square bracket:
+When generating URLs, the shortest variant is preferred, so everything that can be omitted is omitted.
+Therefore, for example, the route index[.html] generates the path /index.
+This behavior can be reversed by placing an exclamation mark after the left square bracket:

 $router->addRoute('<name>[.html]', /* ... */);